mo-sangha/book/chapters/2.typ

   awareness in all its nakedness.
 ]

+Practitioners usually need to get adjusted to pure effortlessness.
+To allow vivid, heavy emotional waves within awareness can be difficult.
+We want to dive into analysis, worry about the emotions, self-judgment, and many other distractions from purely present awareness.
+Yet in the very face of that heavy experience, the most vivid recognition of awareness can occur.
+When seen as the pure basis for experience, one seemingly reorientates into awareness, the 4th time.

 #quote(block: true, attribution: [Longchenpa @treasure-trove])[ // p.234
   When something such as an afflictive emotion arises vividly, in letting it arise you recognize awareness, elicited in all its nakedness.
 As you rest without